 Things to note

-Caution should be taken when arranging Income Protection on a non-advised based (we at Periscope Wealth offer a full advised service on all insurance products and you can read why we take that approach here) because different policies have different claims criteria.
+Caution should be taken when arranging Income Protection on a non-advised based (we at Periscope Wealth offer a full advised service on all insurance products) because different policies have different claims criteria.
 For example, with some policies should an accident or illness prevent you from being able to do your “own occupation” you would receive the benefit.
 However, in the same circumstances other policies will not pay out because you are still capable of doing “any occupation”.
 Therefore, the probability of a pay-out can range wildly dependent on the T&C’s of the policy arranged.